tjwolf35/HQ-Trivia-Cheat-on-Google-Colab/README.md

 import nltk
 nltk.download("all")
 ```
-Enter your bearer token in the conn_settings.txt file.
-This value can be found by sniffing the traffic on your phone.
-The bearer token should be one line, without the word Bearer.

 ### Usage
 ```
 python3 hq_main.py
 ```

-If ```RuntimeError: Connection settings invalid``` appears, then your bearer token is invalid.
+If ```RuntimeError: Connection settings invalid``` appears, then the bearer token is invalid and a new one will need to be added.